 - Add one tablespoon of almond butter.

-- Add 100ml (just under half a cup) of rice milk.
-You can use any plant-based milk or even water for this.
+- Add 100ml (just under half a cup) of water or plant-based milk.

 - Blend until creamy smooth.